 – Taking care of the kind of mattress the patient has been lying on, seeing if the wheelchair cushion is suitable for the pressure sore patients, transfers, pressure releases, and changing positions every few hours can be another milestone in treating pressure sores.

-– Taking care of the sore by removing damaged tissues from over the pressure ulcer can help it in healing properly.
+– Taking care of the sore by removing damaged tissues from the pressure ulcer can help it in healing properly.
 These sores need to be free of damaged or infected tissue.
 Removing this tissue for instance by gently flushing the wound with water or cutting out damaged tissue can be another treatment of these pressure sores.

-– Last but not least, a large pressure sore or very infected pressure sore that fails to heal might require surgery in few cases.
-There are various methods of surgeries that can help remove these sores.
+– Last but not least, a large pressure sore or very infected pressure sore that fails to heal might require surgery in a few cases.
+There are various methods of surgery that can help remove these sores.
 For instance, the process of surgical repair uses a pad of your muscle, skin, or other tissue to cover the wound and cushion the affected bone is also known as flap reconstruction.

 Pressure sores or bedsores are very uncomfortable and painful and people suffering from these crucial sores for too long may end up in social isolation or depression.
 The very beginning of the treatment of these sores may start by talking to the patient’s home nursing services for support and comfort.

 Care at home also depends on the family and friends of people living nearby who can facilitate the residents and work with nursing staff to ensure proper preventive care by communicating and meeting them on a regular basis.
 The feeling of isolation must not gather around the patient as mental stress also prevents healing of any kind of sore.

 If your patient is suffering from pressure sores that are becoming difficult for you to manage, get professional help.
 We have trained staff and nurses who can take care of your patient or loved one in the comfort of your home.
 Give us a call today at 03 111 678 679 to know how Holistic Healthcare Services can be of assistance.